SlappyPeach/HRApp/README.md

 ﻿# HRApp – HR Management WPF Application

 HRApp is a desktop solution for automating HR processes in educational institutions.
-The application covers the full employee life cycle: hiring, orders, document management, time tracking, reminders and report generation with export to Word/Excel.
+It covers the full employee life cycle from hiring to dismissal.
+The application includes authentication and even shows the current Baikonur weather on the login screen.
+All data is stored locally in a SQLite database and can be exported to Word or Excel using built‑in templates.

 ## Main features

+### General
+- Authentication window displays the current Baikonur weather.
+-
 ### Employees
 - Maintain a list of employees with filtering and search.
 - Employee card based on the official T‑2 form (all personal and HR data).
+- Manage positions, departments and salary rates.
 - Digital labor book with saving and export.
 - Support for dismissal with date tracking.
 - Attach and store employee CVs.